thisisthekap/AppStoreConnectNet/generated/docs/InAppPurchasesApi.md

             var apiInstance = new InAppPurchasesApi(httpClient, config, httpClientHandler);
             var id = "id_example";  // string | the id of the requested resource
-            var fieldsInAppPurchases = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchases (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var fieldsInAppPurchaseAppStoreReviewScreenshots = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchaseAppStoreReviewScreenshots (optional) var fieldsPromotedPurchases = new List<string>?(); // List<string>? | the fields to include for returned resources of type promotedPurchases (optional) var fieldsInAppPurchasePricePoints = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchasePricePoints (optional) var fieldsInAppPurchaseLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchaseLocalizations (optional) var fieldsInAppPurchasePriceSchedules = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchasePriceSchedules (optional) var fieldsInAppPurchaseContents = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchaseContents (optional) var limitInAppPurchaseLocalizations = 56;  // int? | maximum number of related inAppPurchaseLocalizations returned (when they are included) (optional) var limitPricePoints = 56;  // int? | maximum number of related pricePoints returned (when they are included) (optional)
+            var fieldsInAppPurchases = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchases (optional) var fieldsInAppPurchaseLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchaseLocalizations (optional) var fieldsInAppPurchasePricePoints = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchasePricePoints (optional) var fieldsInAppPurchaseContents = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchaseContents (optional) var fieldsInAppPurchaseAppStoreReviewScreenshots = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchaseAppStoreReviewScreenshots (optional) var fieldsPromotedPurchases = new List<string>?(); // List<string>? | the fields to include for returned resources of type promotedPurchases (optional) var fieldsInAppPurchasePriceSchedules = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchasePriceSchedules (optional) var fieldsInAppPurchaseAvailabilities = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchaseAvailabilities (optional) var fieldsInAppPurchaseImages = new List<string>?(); // List<string>? | the fields to include for returned resources of type inAppPurchaseImages (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitImages = 56;  // int? | maximum number of related images returned (when they are included) (optional) var limitInAppPurchaseLocalizations = 56;  // int? | maximum number of related inAppPurchaseLocalizations returned (when they are included) (optional) var limitPricePoints = 56;  // int? | maximum number of related pricePoints returned (when they are included) (optional)

             try
             {
-                InAppPurchaseV2Response result = apiInstance.InAppPurchasesGetInstance_0(id, fieldsInAppPurchases, include, fieldsInAppPurchaseAppStoreReviewScreenshots, fieldsPromotedPurchases, fieldsInAppPurchasePricePoints, fieldsInAppPurchaseLocalizations, fieldsInAppPurchasePriceSchedules, fieldsInAppPurchaseContents, limitInAppPurchaseLocalizations, limitPricePoints);
+                InAppPurchaseV2Response result = apiInstance.InAppPurchasesV2GetInstance(id, fieldsInAppPurchases, fieldsInAppPurchaseLocalizations, fieldsInAppPurchasePricePoints, fieldsInAppPurchaseContents, fieldsInAppPurchaseAppStoreReviewScreenshots, fieldsPromotedPurchases, fieldsInAppPurchasePriceSchedules, fieldsInAppPurchaseAvailabilities, fieldsInAppPurchaseImages, include, limitImages, limitInAppPurchaseLocalizations, limitPricePoints);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling InAppPurchasesApi.InAppPurchasesGetInstance_0: " + e.Message);
+                Debug.Print("Exception when calling InAppPurchasesApi.InAppPurchasesV2GetInstance: " + e.Message);
                 Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }